moontommy/blixem/exampleSite/content/about.md

 Thanks for visiting the Blixem demo.

+Blixem is a lightning fast minimal hugo theme based on Zachary Betz's [minimal-bootstrap-hugo-theme](https://github.com/zwbetz-gh/minimal-bootstrap-hugo-theme) theme.

-Check out the source code at [https://github.com/moontommy/blixem] so you can play around with it.
+Check out our source code at [Github](https://github.com/moontommy/blixem) so you can play around with it.

 ## Hugo